 The three most important things I’ve done for Christmas Budgeting

 The most important thing I’ve done is to actually budget for Christmas.
 I’ve found that its not nearly as common as you’d think and people just buy until they think they are done.
 Whew!
+Here are some helpful tips that I’ve come across.

 In the past when spending was out of control I made the mistake of never printing it off and trying to do it myself.
 Because my wife is the shopper in the family that never really worked.